leaflabs/libmaple/docs/source/pwm.rst

     For instance, an 8MHz frequency can be achieved by setting ``prescale`` to 9, since 72MHz / 9 = 8MHz.

-    This function is normally called once from, `setup()`_, but the timer can be reconfigured with a new prescaler at any time.
+    This function is normally called once from, :ref:`lang-setup`, but the timer can be reconfigured with a new prescaler at any time.

      * Configure the prescaler and overflow values to generate a timer
      * reload with a period as close to the given number of